beshu-tech/readonlyrest-docs/examples/saml-sso/adfs.md

     elasticsearch.username: kibana  # This field matches the first part (pre-colon) of the auth\_key in the readonlyrest.yml Elasticsearch configuration file. elasticsearch.password: kibana # This field matches the second part (post-colon) of the auth\_key in the readonlyrest.yml Elasticsearch configuration file. elasticsearch.ssl.verificationMode: true # Set the value to “true” to ignore SSL errors.
-This is useful when working in a test environment. xpack.security.enabled: false # This must be disabled for ReadonlyREST to work. server.host: 10.0.0.6 # We need to use a routable address, which, in this case, is the 10.0.0.6 IP of this server. server.ssl.enabled: true # This is used to turn on SSL and respond to https. server.ssl.certificate: '/etc/kibana/ssl_cert/localhost.pem' # This is the location of the public key certificate.
+This is useful when working in a test environment. xpack.security.enabled: false # This must be disabled for ReadonlyREST to work.
+Skip this setting in the Kibana configuration for version 8.x, as it has been removed. server.host: 10.0.0.6 # We need to use a routable address, which, in this case, is the 10.0.0.6 IP of this server. server.ssl.enabled: true # This is used to turn on SSL and respond to https. server.ssl.certificate: '/etc/kibana/ssl_cert/localhost.pem' # This is the location of the public key certificate.